On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Introduction

 The author would like to thank Krzysztof Klosin for initially suggesting the problem and for detailed guidance.
-We also would like to thank Tobias Berger, Ken Kramer, Carl Wang Erickson, Jacklyn Lang, Preston Wake and Ga\"{e}tan Chenevier for enlightening discussions and comments.
+We also thank the anonymous referee for their helpful comments.
+We also would like to thank Tobias Berger, Ken Kramer, Carl Wang Erickson, Jaclyn Lang, Preston Wake and Ga\"{e}tan Chenevier for enlightening discussions and comments.
 Finally, we are grateful to Shiva Chidambaram and Andrew Sutherland for their help with computing examples of suitable abelian surfaces.

-\section{Notation And Selmer Groups}
+\section{Notation and Selmer Groups}

+In this section, we introduce the recurring notations in the paper as well as various types of Selmer groups.
+We begin by defining Fontaine--Laffaille local finite structures for \( \ell = p \) and unramified local finite structures for primes \( \ell \neq p \).
+These lead to the definitions and discussions of the Bloch--Kato Selmer groups and the ``relaxed'' Selmer groups in the global context.
+These Selmer groups will be instrumental in the subsequent discussions of the reducibility and modularity of Galois representations.